How To Make A GIF (And How To Use Them In Your Social Media Strategy)

 You can use whatever tool you prefer to record the steps on your computer screen and then upload that video to GIPHY using similar steps to what we outlined above.

 If you’re on a Mac, Gifox is a great option.
 Simply download the app, click the button, and then select what portion of your screen you want to record.
-When you stop recording, Gifox will automatically convert your recording into a GIF that you can download and use.
+When you stop recording, Gifox will automatically convert your recording into a GIF that you can download and use on Instagram, or any other social media platform.

 Are you on Windows instead?
 ScreenToGif is another great solution to check out.